-- 1. Include a review of prior terrorism research on the two countries/groups you have chosen. - 2.
+- 1. Include a review of prior terrorism research on the two countries/groups you have chosen (please prioritize actual academic research rather than online postings). - 2.
 Provide a description of the longitudinal trends in attacks and fatalities for the two countries or groups. - 3.
 Provide a description of the characteristics of terrorism in the two countries or the characteristics of the two terrorist groups.
 This could include looking at issues like choice of weapons, targets and tactics used by terrorists in the two countries or by the two terrorist groups. - 3.
-Describe which criminological theories best explain terrorism patterns within these two countries or groups. - 4.
-Describe what counter terrorist policies have been employed in the two countries or in opposition to the two groups selected?
+Describe which criminological theory or theories best explain terrorism patterns within these two countries or groups.

+- 4. Describe what counter terrorist policies have been employed in the two countries or in opposition to the two groups selected?
 How effective have these policies been? - 5.
 Overall, what are the similarities and differences between the two countries or the two groups?